-Any transaction that is in effect a disposal of the company's activities should be decided by a general meeting, except in cases where such decisions are required by law to be decided by the corporate assembly.
+Any transaction that is in effect a disposal of the company's activities should be decided by a general meeting (or the corporate assembly where relevant).

 Fundamental considerations and responsibilities

 The stock market plays an important commercial role for society as a whole, and so helps to ensure the efficient allocation of society's resources.
 Corporate take-overs contribute to improving the efficiency of price quotation for shares, and can serve to impose a discipline on corporate management.